 Connecting Splunk

-Add Splunk MCP integration, enter connection details, verify the connection, and use context-aware agents
+Add Splunk MCP integration, enter connection details, verify the connection, apply to starter agents, and use context-aware agents

 Connecting Splunk

-Connect your Splunk instance via MCP so agents can inspect real data, fields, and configurations.
-This guide walks you through adding and verifying the Splunk integration.
+Connect your own Splunk instance via MCP so agents can inspect real data, fields, and configurations.
+This guide covers the demo Splunk integration you received at signup, walks you through adding your own Splunk connection, and explains how to apply your new integration to starter agents.

 Navigation